Music: Sha Na Na

 - Cannibal Cauldron: "The Lion Sleeps Tonight" song/sketch takes place in Darkest Africa where a few jungle explorers get put into the pot.

-- Every Episode Ending: Every episode of their TV show ends with "Goodnight Sweetheart" and Bowser's Catch Phrase, "Grease for Peace."
+- Every Episode Ending: Every episode of their TV show ends with "Goodnight Sweetheart" and Bowzer (Jon Bauman)'s Catch Phrase, "Grease for Peace."

-- Flexing Those Non-Biceps: Bowser flexes during his bass solo in "Goodnight Sweetheart."
+- Flexing Those Non-Biceps: Bowzer flexes his during his bass solo in "Goodnight Sweetheart."

 - Greaser Delinquents: Most of the band are portrayed like this.

 - Hidden Depths: The original members all went to Columbia University in the late 1960s.
 Scott Powell (aka Tony Santini) is an orthopedic anthroscopic surgeon.
-Lampshaded by Donny in one episode opening: he clarifies that plays the dumb guy, he isn't really dumb.
-Then he sticks a banana in his ear.
+Lampshaded by Donny in one episode opening: he clarifies that while he plays the dumb guy, he isn't really dumb...then he sticks a banana in his ear.

 - Long Runner: Began in 1969; that's 45 years (as of 2014).